Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Conclusion and Outlook

-Just as the fundamental roles that analog and digital signal processing play in classical computing, our framework provides a concrete way to process mixed analog-digital quantum signals.
-One example of such analog quantum data is electromagnetic waves that may arise in radar and wireless communications.
-Despite the fact that current antennas are mostly classical, advancements in quantum hardware have opened opportunities to explore quantum effects of these EM waves with quantum antennas \cite{slepyan2020quantum,mikki2020quantum}.
-There are also opportunities to design quantum matched filters and filter banks to enhance detection and estimation sensitivity \cite{calderbank2009waveform,helstrom1969quantum,helstrom1974noncommuting}.
-More broadly, it would be exciting to synthesize our QSP framework with classical mixed signal processing \cite{kester2003mixed,proakis2007digital} to develop a theory of quantum-classical signal processing.
-Beyond theoretical work, co-designing these novel signal processing frameworks with hardware and chips could harness quantum information to make real-world impacts in the forthcoming quantum era of electrical and computer engineering \cite{zhou2023towards,zhang2023quantum}.
+Just as the fundamental roles that analog and digital signal processing play in classical computing, our framework provides a concrete way to process mixed analog-digital quantum signals and opens a new direction for signal processing relevant applications.
+One example of such analog quantum data is electromagnetic waves that may arise in quantum radar \cite{assouly2023quantum,lanzagorta2011quantum} and wireless communications \cite{heath2016overview}.
+Despite the fact that current antennas are mostly classical, advancements in quantum hardware have opened opportunities to explore quantum effects of these EM waves with quantum antennas \cite{mikki2020quantum,gurses2024free}.
+There are also opportunities to design quantum matched filters and filter banks to enhance detection and estimation sensitivity \cite{PhysRevResearch.4.023006,9951210}.
+Although we focus on static time-independent quantum signals, generalizing our framework to process time-dependent quantum signals is another interesting direction \cite{10887919,10890646}.
+More broadly, it would be exciting to synthesize our QSP framework with classical mixed signal processing \cite{kester2003mixed} to develop a theory of quantum-classical signal processing.
+Beyond theoretical work, co-designing these novel signal processing frameworks with hardware and chips could harness quantum information to make real-world impacts in the forthcoming quantum era of electrical and computer engineering.